zolboo1024/Calculator/README.md

 This repository contains a severely flawed calculator class written in Java.
 It is not intended to be an actual calculator or even a real project.
 It is a repository for a hands-on activity that I use in my class to walk students though a typical git workflow for a H/FOSS project.

-If you are not in my course, I apprecaite the interest, but please do not make pull requests against this projet.
-I will simply close any pull requests that are not made by students in my coure.
+If you are not in my course, I apprecaite the interest, but please do not make pull requests against this project.
+I will simply close any pull requests that are not made by students in my course.

 ---